Publish Novellas 12 February 2023

 « Login For Premium Audio »

 Brad Dallier is a 49-year-old husband with marital problems.
-Tamara Richards is an attractive 47-year-old single mom with a 21-year old biracial daughter named Alyssa Richards, who bears no resemblance.
-So the mother is quick to clarify the relationship during introductions.
+Tamara Richards is an attractive blonde 47-year-old single mom with a 21-year old brown-skin biracial daughter named Alyssa Richards, who bears no resemblance.
+So the mother is quick to clarify their relationship during introductions.